vsanthanam/Athena/Sources/Athena/Athena.docc/Articles/EncodingDecoding.md

 #### Configuring Encode / Decode Operations

-If you need more control over the way the type is encoded or decoded, you can use the static interfaces from ``JSON/Encoder`` and ``JSON/Decoder``.
+If you need more control over the way a type is encoded or decoded, you can use the static interfaces from ``JSON/Encoder`` and ``JSON/Decoder``.
 These APIs allow you to perform encoding & decoding operations asynchronously.
 For example:

 ```swift